Page 3 - Pet Medication

 Vetmedin (Pimobendan): Supporting a Healthy Heart

-Vetmedin, also known by its generic name Pimobendan, is a medication specifically designed to manage heart conditions in dogs, such as congestive heart failure (CHF) and dilated cardiomyopathy
+Vetmedin, also known by its generic name Pimobendan, is a medication specifically designed to manage heart conditions in dogs, such as congestive heart failure (CHF) and dilated cardiomyopathy (DCM).
+It works by improving cardiac function and enhancing the heart's ability to pump blood efficiently.

 - February 16, 2023